BIOL 311 - COASTAL MARINE ECOLOGY

 Scrosati, R.A., B. van Genne, C.S.
 Heaven & C.A.
 Watt 2011.
 Species richness and diversity in different functional groups across environmental stress gradients: a model for marine rocky shores.
 Ecography 34: 151-161. pdf

 Tam, J.C. & R.A.
 Scrosati 2011.
-Mussel and dogwhelk distribution along the north-west Atlantic coast: testing predictions derived from the abundant-centre model.
+Mussel and dogwhelk distribution along the northwest Atlantic coast: testing predictions derived from the abundant-centre model.
 Journal of Biogeography 38: 1536-1545. pdf